MicrosoftDocs/azure-devops-docs/docs/repos/tfvc/add-check-policies.md

 Team Foundation Version Control administrators can add check-in policy requirements.
 These check-in policies require users to take actions when they conduct a check-in to source control.
 For example, a user can be required to associate a work item with a changeset.
 For more information about check-ins, see [Develop code and manage pending changes](develop-code-manage-pending-changes.md).

 > [!NOTE]
-> Visual Studio check-in policies must be set through Team Explorer, tf.exe, or [through registry keys declared in the pkgdef of a Visual Studio extension](/visualstudio/extensibility/internals/createpkgdef-utility).
+> You can set Visual Studio check-in policies through Team Explorer as documented in this article, the [tf.exe configure command](configure-command.md), or [through registry keys declared in the pkgdef of a Visual Studio extension](/visualstudio/extensibility/internals/createpkgdef-utility).
 Policies only apply to a single installation of Visual Studio on your computer.
 If you have multiple installations of Visual Studio, you need to set the check-in policy on each installation.

 ## Create a check-in policy